joaofranciscoguarda/m6-s3-teste-tecnico-Backend-Python/README.md

 ```

 # How to run it localy using sqlite3/postgresql/docker
+Note: the default database is sqlite3, if you want to set postgresql as default, go to settings.py line 94 and uncomment the following ones.
+And remove the 87-92 lines.
 ## Docker

 Note: <mark>Add the informations required</mark> in the .env as well as .env example.